guojun-wu/Evo/README.md

 Download the data from [Abstract Meaning Representation (AMR) Annotation Release 2.0](https://catalog.ldc.upenn.edu/LDC2017T10) and [Abstract Meaning Representation 2.0 - Four Translations](https://catalog.ldc.upenn.edu/LDC2020T07).

 The translations we collected will be released soon.
+Due to the origin of the translations, the data we use is to be licensed by the Linguistic Data Consortium.
+If you would like to use this dataset for your research, please contact the authors.
+The collection of the data continues.

 ## Reorganize data